samchon/backend/README.md

 ### 3.3.
 Test Automation Program
 > TDD (Test Driven Development)

-After the [Definition](#31-definition) and client [SDK](#32-software-development-kit) generation, you've to design the use-case scenario and implement a test automation program who represents the use-case scenario and guarantees the [Main Program](#34-main-program).
+After the [Definition](#31-definition) and client [SDK](#32-software-development-kit) generation, you've to design the use-case scenarios and implement a test automation program who represents those use-case scenarios and guarantees the [Main Program](#34-main-program).

 To add a new test function in the Test Automation Program, create a new TS file under the [test/features](test/features) directory following the below category and implement the test scenario function with representative function name and `export` symbol.

 Note that, the Test Automation Program resets the local DB schema whenever being run.
 Therefore, you've to be careful if import data has been stored in the local DB server.
-To avoid the resetting the local DB, configure the `skipReset` option like below.
+To avoid the resetting the local DB, configure the `reset` option like below.

 Also, the Test Automation Program runs all of the test functions placed into the [test/features](test/features) directory.
 However, those full testing may consume too much time.
 Therefore, if you want to reduce the testing time by specializing some test functions, use the `include` option like below.